Tanaka, Yankees top Keuchel, Astros 5-0 for 3-2 lead in ALCS | New Country 923

 UP NEXT

-Yankees: Severino gave up one run and two hits over four innings in Game 2 but was pulled as a precaution after only 62 pitches because Girardi was concerned about the 23-year-old righty pitching hurt, saying he didn’t look comfortable in his mechanics.
-Girardi said Severino didn’t require any tests and, by now, the Yankees are confident he’s fine.
-“I feel good about where he’s at,” Girardi said Wednesday.
-“Those concerns have kind of been put to rest for me.”
+Yankees: Severino gave up one run and two hits over four innings in Game 2 but was pulled as a precaution after only 62 pitches because manager Joe Girardi was concerned about the 23-year-old righty pitching hurt, saying he didn’t look comfortable in his mechanics.
+By now, the Yankees are confident he’s fine.

 More AP baseball: https://apnews.com/tag/MLBbaseball